roman-smith/pitch_prediction/README.md

 # pitch_prediction
-Python script using sklearn models to predict pitches given situation input
+Python script using sklearn random forest classifier to predict pitches given situational input

+Please reference the pdf for a project report